celo-org/celo-monorepo/packages/terraform-modules-public/gcp/example/README.md

 accountAddress: 0x2A809BeE654AAe41794838291390BC75BEd100BB
 ```

 In the example, `0x2A809BeE654AAe41794838291390BC75BEd100BB` would be an account address, `d497b2c97f5cd276c09e53b80ee5300ff37bbf6c6e9b814d908d2ab654e56137` a private key, and the `publicKey` removing the two first characters (`1e9f487477b7d9f5c5818a1337601f05b790267ffc052aa98b49bea88a920bb2667aea5c99b47718da9198645669d6fa3643e547b9e2e1d386c4d9ee300db0cd` in the example) corresponds to the enode address.
+(TODO: there is a bug in celocli which is truncating the public key, making it presently unusable for generating the enode deterministically)

 You have to generate an account for each instance of each component you want to deploy.
-Please save this credentials securely so you can recover or access your account when you need.

-The passwords referred in the variables will be used to import the accounts in the geth deployed (i.e.: the password are using to import the private keys as json keystore format required by geth).
-They will keep your account safe if somebody access to the keystore file or if you want to unlock the account.
+The passwords referred in the variables will be used by geth to import the accounts into the json keystore on the filesystem of the deployed instance.

 ## Running terraform

-Once you have configured the variables with your accounts and parameters, proceed executing Terraform (gcloud cli must be correctly configured):
+Once you have configured the variables with your accounts and parameters, proceed with initializing Terraform and deploy your infrastructure:

 ```bash
 terraform init